Bose “Get Closer”

 Jaron’s debut feature film, Weightless, was released in 2018.
 Co-written by BAFTA and Tony-winning playwright Enda Walsh (writer of Once), Weightless tells the story of a man struggling with mental illness who reconnects with his equally troubled, estranged son.
 Weightless was featured as the New York Times Critics’ Pick, where critic Ken Jaworowski wrote, “These characters are so strikingly realized that you can’t help but care for them… Jaron Albertin, directing his first feature, cultivates tension in small moments and doesn’t force the drama.”

-Jaron made his triumphant return to advertising with a statement piece for Harley Davidson and Droga5 about the meditative state riders experience on their bikes.
+Recent notable work include, Jaron’s statement piece “Scroll” for Harley Davidson and Droga5 about the meditative state riders experience on their bikes.
 The spot serves as an invitation to non-riders and a reminder to longtime enthusiasts to experience the freedom of the ride.
 The simple yet poignant and poetic commentary on modern life is a nod to simpler times, an unclouded mind and the call of the road.

 Jaron Albertin’s work has the same hypnotic quality as entertaining an art gallery.
 It’s elegant and painterly, always conceptual in nature.
 Simple on the surface but infinitely layered in meaning and subtext.
 He’s one of the most thoughtful and considered directors always striving to unlock an idea’s potential with the filmmaking tools at his disposal.
 With every script, Jaron finds unique ways to challenge the expected, bringing a strong point of view that’s wholly his own.
 Known for work that spans from gritty realism to more modern, innovative visual storytelling, Jaron always has his finger on the pulse of where craft is headed, taking brands to new and exciting places.